Philosocode/philosocode-blog/_posts/courses/web-hero/html/1-intro/2019-02-01-into-to-html.md

 </html>
 ```

 Notice the "tags" like `<h1>`.
-They start and end with angle brackets ("arrows" `<>`) and there's a word inside.
+They start and end with angle brackets ("arrows" `<>`).
-That's all a "markup language" is, using these `<tag></tag>` things to create documents.
+There are letters and numbers inside of each `<tag>`

 ## Why is HTML important?
 You **need** HTML to build a web page.
 You can make a website without CSS, though it won't look very nice.
 You can also make a website without JavaScript, though it won't be "interactive".
 But HTML is essential.

-Don't worry if you don't know what CSS and JavaScript are - we will learn these in future lessons!
+Don't worry if you don't know what CSS and JavaScript are - you'll learn about these in future lessons!

 The main point: HTML is necessary.
 It's the backbone of your web page.

 ## Let's Dive In
-We're going to start writing code.
-Yes, right now.
+Let's start writing code.
 Please visit this link: [click on me!](https://codepen.io/pen/).
-This is a free, online code editor.
+This is CodePen, a free, online code editor.
 I know I asked you to download VS Code, but CodePen is great for starting out.
-You can write code and the results will show up (almost) instantly.
+You can write code and the results will show up (almost) instantly on the screen.
-You don't need an account to use it, but if you want to save the code, or if you just like the website, feel free to make one.
+You don't need to make an account on CodePen unless you want to save your code.

 When you open the site, you should see 3 windows: HTML, CSS, JS.
-We will only be using the HTML window, so feel free to resize the other windows by clicking and dragging the bars and moving them to the right.
+You'll only be using the HTML window, so resize the other windows by clicking and dragging the bars and moving them to the right.
 ![codepen](codepen-1.jpg)

 Now, I want you to do 3 things: